And greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 Jesse Jackson's passing them out at the window company, the window factory.

-One thing I can assure you, ladies and gentlemen, Allen brothers will never ever serve pigeon.
+One thing I can assure you, ladies and gentlemen, Allen Brothers will never ever serve pigeon.

 I cannot believe it.

-Could you believe could you ever walk into a place and eat pigeon?
+Would you ever walk into a place and eat pigeon?

 Who would ever think of doing some of this?

-You know, a white dove gets baked over the Olympic flame, might be somewhat tasty, but not a gray pigeon that you see out there on the fleet.
+You know, a white dove gets baked over the Olympic flame might be somewhat tasty, but not a gray pigeon that you see out there on the fleet.

 You just wouldn't do it.